Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 They can be either:

-- **member methods**: to be applied to a specific *instance* (of a given class), like in: ``MyCat ! declareBirthday``
+- **member methods**: they applies to a specific *instance* (of a given class), like in: ``MyCat ! declareBirthday``

-- or **static methods**: general to a *class*, not targeting specifically an instance, like: ``class_Cat:get_default_mew_duration()``
+- or **static methods**: they are general to a *class*, not targeting specifically an instance of it, like in: ``class_Cat:get_default_mew_duration()``

 Unless specified otherwise, just mentioning *method* by itself refers to a *member method*.
 Static methods are discussed into their specific subsection.

-**Member methods** can be publicly called by any process (be it WOOPER-based or not - provided of course it knows the PID of that instance), whether locally or remotely (i.e. on other networked computers, like with RMI or with CORBA, or directly from the same Erlang node), distribution (and parallelism) being seamlessly managed thanks to Erlang.
+**Member methods** can be publicly called by any process (be it WOOPER-based or not) - provided of course it knows the PID of that instance - whether locally or remotely (i.e. on other networked computers, like with RMI or with CORBA, or directly from the same Erlang node), distribution (and parallelism) being seamlessly managed thanks to Erlang.

-Member methods (either inherited or defined directly in the class) are mapped to specific Erlang functions, triggered by Erlang messages.
+Member methods (either inherited or defined directly in the class) are mapped to specific Erlang functions that are triggered by Erlang messages.

 For example, our cat class may define, among others, following member methods (actual arities to be discussed later):

 - ``canEat``, taking one parameter specifying the type of food, and returning whether the corresponding cat can eat that kind of food; here the implementation should be cat-specific (i.e. specific to cats and also, possibly, specific to this very single cat), whereas the method signature shall be shared by all beings

-- ``getWhiskersColor``, taking no parameter, returning the color of its whiskers; this is indeed a purely cat-specific method, and different cats may be different whisker colors; as this method, like the previous one, returns a result to the caller, it is a *request* method
+- ``getWhiskersColor``, taking no parameter, returning the color of its whiskers; this is indeed a purely cat-specific method, and different cats may have different whisker colors; as this method, like the previous one, returns a result to the caller, it is a *request* method

 - ``declareBirthday``, incrementing the age of our cat, not taking any parameter nor returning anything; it will be therefore be implemented as a *oneway* method (i.e. not returning any result to the caller, hence not even needing to know it), whose call is only interesting for its effect on the cat state: here, making it one year older

 - ``setWhiskerColor``, assigning the specified color to the whiskers of that cat instance, not returning anything (another oneway method, then)

 Declaring a birthday is not cat-specific, nor mammal-specific: we can consider it being creature-specific.
-Cat instances should then inherit this method, preferably indirectly from the ``class_Creature`` class, in all cases without having to specify anything, since the ``wooper_superclasses`` define already implies it (implying one time for all that cats *are* creatures).
+Cat instances should then inherit this method, preferably indirectly from the ``class_Creature`` class, in all cases without having to specify anything, since the ``superclasses`` attribute already implies it (implying one time for all that cats *are* creatures and thus, unless specified otherwise, are and behave as such).
 Of course this inherited method may be overridden at will anywhere in the class hierarchy.

 We will discuss the *definition* of these methods later, but for the moment let's determine their signatures and declarations, and how we are expected to *call* them.